ryananeff/bashir-ipy/blasr-comments.md

 > The program evaluation is quite limited, in that only a single substitution &
 > indel rate is used to compare aligners.
 Comparing a wide range of sequence
-> divergences is a pretty substantial computational undertaking so it’s ok
+> divergences is a pretty substantial computational undertaking so itâ€™s ok
 > to keep the benchmarking simple, but the interpretation of results needs to
 > be strongly qualified in the manuscript.
 I am specifically concerned that the
 > SMEM based alignment seeding strategy will fall apart at higher substitution